Poker Probabilities & Poker Hand Odds: Complete Guide to Outs, Equity & Pot Odds

 Hole Cards: How Often Is a Hand Dealt in Texas Hold’em?

-There are 1326 total distinct combinations hole cards that we can be dealt, though they can be sorted into just a few common categories.
-Here are the combinations, odds and probabilities for starting hands in Texas Hold’em:
+There are 1,326 total combinations of hole cards that can be dealt, though they can be sorted into just a few common categories.
+Here are the combinations, odds, and poker probabilities for starting hands in Texas Hold’em:

 Starting HandCombinationsOddsProbability